Skip to main content

 The Spark

-Two Digital Europe calls for proposal caught our attention, both with deadlines on 31 March and both hitting close to home for the work we do at Askara.
+Two Digital Europe calls for proposal caught our attention, both with deadlines on 31 March and both hitting close to home for the work we do at Askara Solutions.
 As I wrote about recently in "Playing the European Game", I'm becoming increasingly aware of how money and momentum are unlocked in the European business climate.

 And I'm starting to genuinely love it.